Bach: Unaccompanied Violin Sonata Nº 2 BWV 1003 (for Cello)

-The original source for these transcriptions is Bach’s autograph manuscript.
+The original source for the cellofun transcriptions of Bach’s Unaccompanied Violin Partitas and Sonatas is his own autograph manuscript.
 In the “Literal Transcription” this manuscript has simply been copied and transposed down a fifth (plus an octave).
 All the bowings in the “Literal Transcriptions” are Bach’s.
 In the “Edited Concert Versions” however, Bach’s bowings have very often been changed.

 There are a total of 280 semidemiquavers (32nd notes, with 3 beams) and almost 60 hemidemisemiquavers (64th notes, with 4 beams) used in this movement.
 This peculiar notation using such tiny note values is discussed in the article “Bach: Rhythmic Curiosities“.
 Not only do these little, heavily-beamed notes make the sheet-music very black, this choice of notation also makes the frequently complex rhythms even more complicated to disentangle.
 We almost need a doctorate in maths to be able to read it accurately and quickly.
 We therefore offer a “Doubletime” version along with the standard “Bachtime” version for all of the downloadable editions of this Grave (Edited, Clean and Literal).
 In the “Doubletime” versions, all the rhythmic values are doubled in relation to Bach’s original notation.
 Each bar is an 8/4 but but with a dotted barline in the middle.
 This is so much easier to read than the original notation.